ayush-os/reduction/README.md

 8 bytes * 16,777,216 elems = 134,217,728 bytes / 0.000179789 seconds = 746 gb/s - bandwidth

 ### Step 2: Logarithmic algorithm

+### Step 3: warp level
+181
+### step 4: multi-kernel

+108.586 us now which is 134,217,728 bytes / 0.000108586 s => 1.2360500249 TB/s

+# step 5: increase arithmetic intensity (each thread does more work)

+now that i'm this close to the theoretical memory bandwidth i should increase arithmetic intensity to hide the memory access latency